-This event is a commemoration of Guru Nanak's birthday (he was the founder of the Sikh religion), and is widely celebrated throughout Punjab but especially so at the Golden Temple in Amritsar, the main shrine of the Sikhs.
-The day of the festival sees the holy book carried out of the temple in a huge procession, accompanied by singers and musicians.
+Guru Nanak Jayanti is a commemoration of Guru Nanak's birthday (he was the founder of the Sikh religion), and is widely celebrated throughout Punjab but especially so at the Golden Temple in Amritsar, the main shrine of the Sikhs.
+On the eve of the festival, Amritsar comes alive with a huge procession, accompanied by singers and musicians.
 Part of it features a demonstration of Sikh martial arts.
 The beautifully illuminated temple is an incredible sight to behold at this time.
 Plan your trip with this Amritsar travel guide.

 - Where: Amritsar, Punjab.

-- When: For a month, starting November 14, 2016.
-(Make sure you arrive by November 13 so you can see the devotees bathing in the river at sunrise on November 14, Kartik Purima).
+- When: For a month, starting November 30, 2020.
+(Make sure you arrive by November 29 so you can see the devotees bathing on November 30, which is Kartik Purima).

-Suitable for both couples and singles, the Osho International Tantra Festival features a line up of renowned international Tantra teachers and healers.
+Suitable for both couples and singles, this festival has a line up of renowned international Tantra teachers and healers.
 It consists of different Tantra and Biodanza workshops every day, a healing temple, live traditional music from Baul musicians, DJs and dance parties, Osho active meditations, Love Lounge, and sacred ceremonies.
-The theme this year is the "The Senses", and there will be a special Sensorium divided into various sense experience zones.

-- When: November 18-23, 2016.
-This is followed by an optional two day Living Tantra experience of co-habitating in a Tantric community.
+- When: Cancelled.
+This is followed by an optional two-day Living Tantra experience of co-habitating in a Tantric community.

 - Where: Zorba the Buddha Center, Delhi.